Dear Mr. Gacy Review: Story, Cast, Rating & Final Verdict

 The total runtime of Dear Mr. Gacy is 103 minutes (1h 43m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 5.9/10, and global collection metrics, Dear Mr. Gacy stands as a challenging project for the creators.
-It remains an essential piece of the 2010 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 5.9/10, and global performance metrics, Dear Mr. Gacy is classified as a ABOVE AVERAGE.
+It remains an essential part of the 2010 cinematic calendar.

 Frequently Asked Questions